 The remaining assets that aren’t non-probate may or may not be required to go through probate based on the total value.
 State laws govern what is considered of small value.
 Those assets may go through a much simpler summary probate proceeding.
 Unfortunately, the benchmark for small value varies considerably based on state law.

 Small value can be as reasonable as a few thousand dollars or up to $200,000.
 If the remainder of the estate does qualify for summary probate, it may be as simple as filling out a form and waiting the time limit for the court to validate that taxes and other debts are paid.

 If you need help planning your estate or need help with settling an estate, contact a licensed, experienced probate lawyer in Memphis, TN.

-Thanks to Wiseman Bray, PLLC for their insight into estate planning and what you need to know about probate.
+Thanks to Patterson Bray, for their insight into estate planning and what you need to know about probate.